Roquepertuse

-Findings
+Excavations

+The accidental discovery of the first sculptures in the 19th century triggered the first excavation of the site by Count Henry de Gérin-Ricard.
+A series of excavations then took place over the next ten years, from 1917 to 1927, and brought to light structures identified as a sanctuary attributed to the Celto-Ligures, initially dated to just before the Roman conquest.

-Officially, the findings have been dated to the 3rd century BC.
-This age has been established based on Celtic expansion into the area, which took place around the same time.
-However, the clothing and gestures of certain statues found at the site suggest that they date from the 5th or 6th century BC, instead.
-These statues are distinguished by their unique seated position, comparable to the upright and cross-legged seated position found in statues depicting the Buddha.
+Officially, the relics have now been dated to the 3rd century BC, based on Celtic expansion into the area at the time.
+However, the clothing and gestures of certain statues found at the site suggest that they date from the 5th or 6th century BC.
+These statues are distinguished by their cross-legged seated position.